Leveraging User Psychology for User Onboarding, Part Two

 Looking at all these options side by side could be intimidating and lead to indecision, just as it did to shoppers at the tasting booth with 24 jams.
 To avoid this indecision, HelloBar wisely architected an upstream choice in the onboarding process based on a user’s goal.

-Emphasize a WOW moment as an uncompleted task
+Emphasize an aha moment as an uncompleted task

 Ever wonder how a waitress can perfectly recall a table of 12’s order without writing a single item down?
 Well it turns out that human brains focus more on uncompleted tasks than completed ones.
 This is known as the Zeigarnik Effect, named for the soviet psychologist who studied the phenomenon.